Chippenham: Etymology

-Early Medieval

 The town (not counting the Roman villages now within its boundaries) is believed to have been founded by Anglo-Saxons around AD 600.
 In AD 853, Æthelswith (sister to Alfred the Great) married King Burgred of Mercia at Chippenham.
 Alfred was then a boy of four and the wedding was held on the site of St Andrew's church.
 According to Bishop Asser's Life of King Alfred, Chippenham was, under Alfred's reign, a royal vill; historians have also argued, from its proximity to the royal forests at Melksham and Barden, that it was probably a hunting lodge.
 Alfred's daughter was also married in Chippenham.

 Danish Vikings successfully besieged Chippenham in 878.
 Later that year, at the Battle of Ethandun, Alfred decisively defeated the Danes, whose forces then surrendered to Alfred at Chippenham (ushering in the establishment of the Danelaw).

 In 1042, the royal holding in Chippenham makes mention of a church.
 The 1086 Domesday Book listed Chippenham as Chepeham, with a substantial population of 177 households.